fnc12/sqlite-orm-swift/README.md

     name TEXT NOT NULL)
 ```

-Now we tell `SQLiteOrm` library about our schema and provide database filename.
+Now we tell `SQLiteORM` library about our schema and provide database filename.
 We create `storage` helper object that has CRUD interface.
 Also we create every table and every column.
 All code is intuitive and minimalistic.

 ```swift
 let path = getDocumentsDirectory() + "/db.sqlite"